golemfactory/golem-architecture/arch-snapshot/arch.md

 Hybrid Net was developed as an intermediate step towards decentralization, enabling peer-to-peer (P2P) communication between Golem Nodes.
 However, since most of the network operates behind NATs, P2P cannot be the sole communication method.
-To address this, the Net implementation supports communication forwarding through specialized Node known as relay.
+To address this, the Net implementation supports communication forwarding through specialized component known as Relay.

 An additional advantage of relay server is it's ability to expedite Node discovery.
 In a pure P2P network, Node discovery can be slow, as no single Node has a complete view of the network, requiring multiple hops to find new Nodes.